wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 What do you think's going on?!

-You mean Sheldon?
+GEORGE: You mean Sheldon?
 You can't let that bother you.

 It doesn't bother you?